isomerpages/sciencecentre-emag/_stories/Technology/Love in the Age of Algorithms.md

 <p>It’s not just my social circles: more people in Singapore are finding
 their significant others online.&nbsp;</p>
 <p>To learn about this modern phenomenon, <em>Void Deck</em> corresponded over
-email with Dr. Jean Liu, Adjunct Assistant Professor at Yale-NUS College and Founder of Insights Bridge Consultancy, who taught a module at Yale-NUS College on online dating.&nbsp;</p>
+email with Dr. Jean Liu (Founder of Insights Bridge Consultancy and Adjunct Assistant Professor, Yale-NUS College and NUS Yong Loo Lin School of Medicine) who taught a module at Yale-NUS College on online dating.&nbsp;</p>
 <p>“In a 2021 survey of 2848 singles, the National Population and Talent
 Division found that 1 in 3 respondents who were dating had met online – up from 1 in 10 a decade before,” Dr. Jean Liu explains.</p>